solvexia/solvexia-api-docs/process_runs/process_runs.md

 ## Restart a step in a process run

-Restart (or start) a step in a process run.
+Restart a process run from a step.

 ```apacheconfig
 POST /v1/processruns/{processRunId}/steps/{stepId}/restartfromhere